The future of the office

 Your software should enable automatic updates to deliver on compliance and meet legislation, protecting your company and its data.
 Automated updates eliminate any requirement for employees to perform them manually on their machines and reduce time-consuming tasks for IT teams.
 IRIS software delivers on all your security and compliance requirements, without you needing to lift a finger (or click a button).

 Protecting digital data is vital but so, too, is protecting investments in physical assets.
 With employees working outside of the office walls, it’s important to keep track of equipment.
 Maintaining an overview of not only the location of laptops, computers and mobile phones, but the status and maintenance requirements of such items is also crucial.
 With a cloud-based asset management system, facilities teams can manage assets and support employees with IT related queries remotely.

 The truth is, flexible working was growing in popularity long before our hand was forced by COVID-19.
-In the wake of this years’ challenges, software can support your organisation to adapt and grow, providing employees with the tools they need to drive efficiency at every turn.
+In the wake of this years’ challenges, cloud-based software can support your organisation to adapt and grow, providing employees with the tools they need to drive efficiency at every turn.